prisenco/grid/NOTES.md

 payload would be too big.
 5. If this were in production, it would need rate-limiting, timeouts, structured logging and all that good stuff.
+6. Error-handling fails entirely on updates because there's no good way to get errors back to the client browser.